aqicn/jsmap/README.md

 # jsmap stream loader

-The jsmap format is compressed binary format specially designed for efficient streaming of paletted images over HTTP2.
+The jsmap format is compressed binary format designed for efficient streaming of paletted images over HTTP2.

-For the live demo, check https://aqicn.github.io/jsmap/
+For the live demo, check https://aqicn.github.io/jsmap/ or https://aqicn.org/forecast/models/